-Transfer of credit upon return: Many partner institutions do not release grades and transcripts for a couple months following the semester.
+Transfer of credit upon return: Many partner institutions do not release grades and transcripts for several months following the semester.
 It can take up to 5 months for grades and credits to be posted to your WAC transcript.
-Please make sure to put in a request with your host institution if you would like an additional transcript sent directly to you if you plan to apply to graduate school or a professional program following graduation.
+Please make sure you have submitted any required transcript release prior to leaving your host institution, and put in a request if you would like an additional transcript sent directly to you; you may want one if you plan to apply to graduate school or a professional program following graduation.
 Washington College's Registrar can only accept original transcripts directly from your host institution or from the Global Education Office.